coopercenter/va-local-tax-rates/_book/03-real_property_tax_relief.md

 ```

-The following text table indicates, for those localities responding, how many localities have a tax relief plan that applies to both the elderly and the disabled, the elderly only,or the disabled only.
+The following table indicates, for those localities responding, how many localities have a tax relief plan that applies to both the elderly and the disabled, the elderly only,or the disabled only.